 - Use the T-sum to calculate secondary and tertiary spread.

 - Bird Cherry-Oat aphids and Rose-Grain aphids have recently been showing some level of pyrethroid resistance, however the mechanism and how common this is in a population is still unknown.

 - Grain aphid KDR resistance appears to be fixed as heterozygous in the population, allowing partial to good control at full rates.

-- To ensure control, full label rates are needed, which will also reduce the likelihood of resistance occurring in Bird Cherry-Oat aphids.
+- To ensure control, full label rates are needed.
+This reduces the likelihood of resistance becoming more widespread.